googleapis/google-cloud-cpp/doc/managing-dependencies-in-cmake.md

 Bazel builds are basically external project builds.

-When compiline with external projects we create [targets][cmake-doc-targets] that have the same names (and roles) as the `Find<Package>` module creates when the dependency is installed.
+When compiling with external projects we create [targets][cmake-doc-targets] that have the same names (and roles) as the `Find<Package>` module creates when the dependency is installed.
 For example, when protobuf is installed and discovered via `find_package()` the module for protobuf introduces a